dvdmtw98/blog/Post Vault/articles/2021-03-16-tryhackme-linux-privesc.md

 > mysql -h somehost.local -uroot -ppassword123

-### Task 17 : Passwords & Keys - Config Files
+### Task 17: Passwords & Keys - Config Files

 Config files often contain passwords in plaintext or other reversible formats.

-Lets have a look at the content of the home directory.
+Let's have a look at the content of the home directory.
 We can see an OpenVPN configuration file.
-In the configuration file we can see an line that is pointing to "auth.txt" for username and password.
+In the configuration file, we can see a line that is pointing to "auth.txt" for username and password.

 ![View Config File Values|300](images/thm-linux-privesc/config-files.png)